shareui/scl-c/docs/scl-lang.md

 |---|---|
 | `.scl` | Standard SCL document |
 | `.scls` | Schema-only file — type definitions and annotations, no values |

----

-## Non-goals

-SCL is not a programming language — no loops, functions, or conditionals.
-SCL is not a query language.
-SCL is not a binary format — use Protobuf or BARE for that.
-SCL is not a full schema language — for complex contracts, use Protobuf or JSON Schema.